4wayhandshake/4wayhandshake.github.io/content/walkthrough/pilgrimage.md

 This is great, but it's over 500 lines long.
 I copy-pasted the big block of hex into a file `db-dump-lines`.
 I don't want to have to strip off the line endings manually, so maybe I'll try parsing it with python?

-Now... this definitely isn't the prettiest python I've ever written :sweat_smile: but at least it didn't take long to scrap together (definitely shorter than manually trimming off all those line endings):
+Now... this definitely isn't the prettiest python I've ever written 😅 but at least it didn't take long to scrap together (definitely shorter than manually trimming off all those line endings):

 ```python
 #!/usr/bin/python3